suika2engine/watermelon-script/README.md

 ### Types and Variables

 We have types for integer, floating point, string and array.
-An array element has a key and the key must be integer, floating point or string.
 ```
 func main() {
     // Integer